 Whatever home you want, you will have to look for financial assistance through a loan or mortgage to pay for it.
 Houses are incredibly expense.
 And with the property market going up and down unexpectedly, shopping and paying for your home will be a stressful experience.

 Your credit history

 - Know what non payment will result in.
 Be aware that should you be unable to make your payments you could stand in the line of heavy penalties.
-Your creditor could take legal action against you, you could become blacklisted, you could lose your mortgage in foreclosure and you could lose your home, car and all your other assets and valuable properties.
+Your creditor could take legal action against you, you could become blacklisted.
+You could lose your mortgage in foreclosure and you could lose your home and car.
+And all your other assets and valuable properties.

 Work towards a better credit history